 Wrapping It All Up

-I hope you enjoyed today’s article.
+I hope you enjoyed today’s article and learned some new landlord tips.
 You’ll notice that I really didn’t dive into how to record transactions and run journal entries.
 That’s not what bookkeeping is about these days.
 It’s all about getting data into the cloud and on a solution that will crunch it all for you.
 If you’re interested in learning more about this process, or are confused about how this applies to your situation, drop me a line, I’d be happy to chat!